Enabling Harmonized Scheduling

 - On the first work day (Monday), a backup session will start at 7:00 AM to create the first restore point.
-The restore point will be marked with the (D) flag as it was created according to the daily schedule.
+The restore point will be marked with the (Daily) flag as it was created according to the daily schedule.

-- On the same day (Tuesday), after a backup session runs at 9:00 AM, the number of restore points with the (D) flag will exceed the retention limit once again.
+- On the same day (Tuesday), after a backup session runs at 9:00 AM, the number of restore points with the (Daily) flag will exceed the retention limit once again.
 Veeam Backup for GCP will remove from the snapshot chain the restore point created at 9:00 AM on Monday as no flags of a less-frequent schedule are assigned to this restore point.

 - Veeam Backup for GCP will continue creating restore points for the next week in the same way as described in steps 1–4.

 - On week 3, after a backup session runs at 7:00 AM on Monday, the number of weekly restore points will exceed the retention limit.
-Veeam Backup for GCP will unassign the (W) flag from the earliest weekly restore point.
+Veeam Backup for GCP will unassign the (Weekly) flag from the earliest weekly restore point.
 Since no other flags are assigned to this restore point, Veeam Backup for GCP will remove this restore point from the snapshot chain.